Understanding your true skin type is the key to healthy, glowing skin, but how do you know what your skin type is?

 The bare-faced method is easy.
 All you need to do is cleanse your face thoroughly and pat dry.
 Leave skin bare for at least 30 minutes.
 After that, inspect your face—see if there’s any shine on your cheeks, nose, forehead, and chin.
 Give it another 30 minutes, and evaluate whether your skin feels dry, especially when making facial expressions.

-If your skin feels tight, it’s likely dry.
+If your skin feels tight, it’s likely to dry.
 On the other hand, if there’s a noticeable shine on certain parts of your face, it’s likely you have normal/combination skin.
 However, if you have excessive oil on your forehead, nose, and cheeks, you likely have oily skin.

 Another method to find out your skin type is through the blotting sheet method.
 Pat a blotting paper on various parts of your face.
 Hold the sheet up to the light to see the amount of oil.
 If the sheet picked up minimal or no oil at all, you likely have dry skin.